PeppyDays/learn-rust-with-tests/src/rust_fundamentals/structs_methods_and_traits.md

 # }
 ```

-So far, so easy.
-Now let's create a function called `area(width: f64, height: f64)` which returns the area of a rectangle.
+So far, so simple.
+Now let's create a function called `area(width: f64, height: f64)` that returns a rectangle's area.

-Try to do it by yourself, following the TDD cycle.
+Try this yourself, following the TDD cycle.

-You should end up with tests like this.
+You should end up with tests like this:

 ```rust
 pub fn perimeter(width: f64, height: f64) -> f64 {